BritishMachineVisionAssociation/BMVC2021/meetings/09-25-Video Understanding.md

 ## Meeting Location

-The BCS has moved, the meeting will take place at
+The BCS has moved, the meeting will take place at:

-British Computer Society BCS, 25 Copthall Avenue, London EC2R 7BP
+British Computer Society (BCS), 25 Copthall Avenue, London EC2R 7BP

 {% include bcs-map.html %}